adamx97/Data-Science-Advanced-Capstone/README.md

 Probably start with it by default and explore from there: https://machinelearningmastery.com/rectified-linear-activation-function-for-deep-learning-neural-networks/

-A Simple Way to Initialize Recurrent Networks of Rectified Linear Units https://arxiv.org/abs/1504.00941
+A Simple Way to Initialize Recurrent Networks of Rectified Linear Units (LSTM is a kind of RNN) https://arxiv.org/abs/1504.00941

 How to fix vanishing gradients problem: